 "Oh-oh, you're nervous.
 You always do that when you're nervous."

-He lit his cigarette.
-Offered it to her.
+He lit his cigarette and offered it to her.

 "As if.
 And don't try to distract me.
 What were you like before you were turned?
 Really?"